 RECOVERING LOSS OF INCOME AFTER A CAR ACCIDENT

 A question that clients ask our attorneys in many Minnesota car accident injury cases is how do I get repaid for my lost wages?
-If you are injured in a car accident, your doctor may take you off work for a period of time.
+If you are injured in a car crash, your doctor may take you off work for a period of time or give you limitations at work.
 If you have surgery because of your car accident injury, you could be off work for weeks or months.
 Fortunately, you can get some financial relief through your No-Fault automobile coverage.
 The wage loss portion of your No Fault (or PIP) coverage will pay you 85% of your lost wages, up to $500 per week.
 You are entitled to this auto insurance coverage regardless of who caused the accident.
 In other words, you can receive No-Fault wage loss even if you caused the auto accident.

 In order to prove the amount of your wage loss, you will need a doctor’s note or medical records that show you were unable to work because of your injuries from the car accident.
 You will also need proof of your income from before the accident to show what you lost.
 Again, it is best to contact an experienced car accident lawyer in these situations so that we can help you accumulate and present the necessary proof for reimbursement of your lost wages.

 Finally, in addition to No Fault insurance to recover your lost income, you may also be able to recover wage loss from the other driver if the accident was the other driver’s fault.
 For example, the most you can receive from No Fault (PIP insurance) is 85% of your lost wages, so the other 15% can be recovered from the other driver if he was at fault.
 Again, this is something you should talk to one of our car accident lawyers about.